 In much of Wisconsin, the demand for public housing greatly overwhelms the existing public housing stock.
 This is evidenced in statewide lengthy PHA waiting lists as well as closed waiting lists.
-In certain circumstances however, there are Public Housing Authorities in Wisconsin that have reported it as their goal in their PHA Plans to decrease unit vacancies.
-Certain Public Housing Authorities in Wisconsin are not meeting the public housing demands of their jurisdiction.
+However, there are Public Housing Authorities in Wisconsin that have reported it as their goal in their PHA Plans to decrease unit vacancies.
+Certain Public Housing Authorities in Wisconsin do not meet the public housing demands of their jurisdiction.
 While this may be the case in certain jurisdictions, Public Housing Authorities with vacancies appear to be the exception whereas Public Housing Authorities with waiting lists are the norm.

-When asked how the Division of Energy, Housing and Community Resources can support Public Housing Authorities in meeting the needs of individuals or families on the waiting lists, 33 Public Housing Authorities responded.
-Some of the 33 listed multiple needs, however, the top suggestions as to PHA's needs were:
+When asked how the Division of Energy, Housing and Community Resources can support Public Housing Authorities in meeting the needs of individuals or families on the waiting lists, 18 Public Housing Authorities responded.
+Some of the 18 listed multiple needs, however, the top suggestions as to PHA's needs were:

-- 24 mentioned a need for increased program funding particularly capital investments, - 15 noted a need for increased funding for administration and administrative tasks, - 6 mentioned needing other maintenance needs (two examples being, funding for grab bars and funding for supportive services), - 3 mentioned a need for education, - 1 mentioned a need for longer shelter stays or a greater access to shelters, - 4 mentioned a need for funding related to elderly programming,
+- 9 mentioned a need for increased program funding particularly capital investments, - 2 noted a need for increased funding for administration and administrative tasks, - 4 mentioned needing other maintenance needs (two examples being, funding for grab bars and funding for supportive services), - 3 mentioned a need for education, - 2 mentioned a need for longer shelter stays or a greater access to shelters, - 3 mentioned a need for funding related to elderly programming,